 The nameless protagonist of The Road.
-It is never explained what position the man held in the pre-disaster world, although he does know the scientific names of parts of the brain and is an… (read full character analysis)
+It is never explained what position the man held in the pre-disaster world, although he does know the scientific names of parts of the brain and is an… read analysis of The Man

 The man’s son, a young boy who was born just after the nameless apocalypse.
-The boy is defined by his relationship with his father, on whom he depends for survival, and his own innate… (read full character analysis)
+The boy is defined by his relationship with his father, on whom he depends for survival, and his own innate… read analysis of The Boy

 The man’s wife and the boy’s mother, in The Road she only appears through the man’s memories and dreams.
-While the man reacted to the decline and destruction of humanity with a dogged… (read full character analysis)
+While the man reacted to the decline and destruction of humanity with a dogged… read analysis of The Woman

 The first “bad guy” the man and the boy meet in the novel, a member of a gang of murderers and cannibals who patrol the road in a truck.
-The gang member leaves his group… (read full character analysis)
+The gang member leaves his group… read analysis of The Gang Member

 An outcast from a commune who steals the man and boy’s cart and supplies while they are exploring the beach.
-They catch up with him, and the man makes the thief strip off his… (read full character analysis)
+They catch up with him, and the man makes the thief strip off his… read analysis of The Thief

 The Burnt Man